Justintime50/github-archive/README.md

 - Personal Gists (on/off)
 - Cloning (on/off)
 - Pulling (on/off)
-- Setup the scope to clone (1-infinite number of repos)
+- Specify the number of repos to include (1 - ∞)
 - Log retention life & filename scheme
 - GitHub Archive location
 - Which branch to pull from